-In summary, the newly adopted comprehensive plan has an approach to housing that is hinged on a multi-pronged solution, as most identified

-Annual Action Plan 2023 houisng issues stem across multiple areas of focus.
+In summary, the newly adopted comprehensive plan has an approach to housing that is hinged on a multi-pronged solution, as most identified housing issues stem across multiple areas of focus.

 The Town of Cheektowaga will continue its program to rehabilitate existing low-income, owner-occupied, single-family and two-family housing units by providing a 0% or 1.5% interest payback or 100% deferred payment loan through CDBG and HOME Programs.
-In an effort to address the Town's waitlist of 100+ homeowners, and help more homeowners, the Town plans to hire a part-time code enforcement officer to assist full-time staff in the execution of its Housing Rehabilitation Program.
+In an effort to address the Town's waitlist of 100+ homeowners, the Office of Community Development is in the process of implementing more modern Community Development Software that will take over some of the mundane day-to-day tasks and allow all staff to be more efficient and effective in what we do.

-In an effort to increase the variety of affordable housing units, the Town of Cheektowaga successfully partners with the University District Community Development Association, Inc., a Community Development Housing Organization (CHDO) to construct new homes on vacant lots or acquire and rehabilitate abandoned housing units.
+In an effort to increase the variety of affordable housing units, the Town of Cheektowaga successfully collaborates with the University District Community Development Association, Inc., a Community Housing Development Organization (CHDO) to construct new homes on vacant lots or acquire and rehabilitate abandoned housing units.
 Upon completion of the aforementioned units, they will then be sold to income eligible first time homebuyers (FTHB-an individual or family with an income below 80% of the median income) using HOME Investment Partnership Act Grant program subsidies to make the homes affordable.
-The Town also partners with the Buffalo Erie Niagara Land Bank Initiative (BENLIC) to acquire properties from the Erie County tax foreclosure auction at reduced rates to utilize in the acquisition, rehabilitation, new construction program executed with HOME funds.
+The Town also partners with the Buffalo Erie Niagara Land Bank Initiative (BENLIC) to acquire properties from the Erie County tax foreclosure auction at reduced rates to utilize in the acquisition, rehabilitation, and new construction program executed with HOME funds.